lmandl/separable-PI-DeepONet/README.md

 #### Note on dimensions
 Please note that all problems are spatiotemporal problems and we denote spatial dimensions here.
 Hence, Biot's equation for consolidation in 1D take both vertical position z and time t as input.

-#### Note on alignment of datasets
-DeepXDE allows to differentiate between aligned and unaligned datasets.
-For the sake of easier use later on, the framework expects unaligned data.
-Hence, for the respective problems with aligned datasets, the data has to be loaded in the correct form or manipulated in the respective form.
-More information can be extracted from https://deepxde.readthedocs.io/en/latest/modules/deepxde.data.html#deepxde.data.triple.TripleCartesianProd.
-(TBD in code)

 #### Multiple inputs to branch network
 function with several values per sensor can be included which will be achieved by flattening the input in the DeepONet